mikaalanwar/competitive-programming-competitions/README.md

 - Sign up on any online coding challenge website and start solving their practice problems.
 - You need to deep understanding of various Data Structures which is vital to solving complex coding issues.
 You should know where to use which one.
 - Have a solid understanding of the concept of time/space complexity in programs.
-- Learn important programming patterns like recursion, Dynamic Programming, etc.
+- Learn important programming patterns like recursion, dynamic programming, etc.